7 Kindle E-books for Beginner and Intermediate Students to Start Learning Russian

 The book starts with vocabulary, but it also teaches readers the Russian alphabet, numbers, how to tell time, months of the year, colors, directions and includes travel tips.

 It seems there’s one of these titles for just about everything, and the Russian language is no exception.
-Written by Andrew Kaufman and Serafima Gettys, it’s a great way to build a foundation in Russian for only $13.
+Written by Andrew Kaufman and Serafima Gettys, it’s a great way to build a foundation in Russian.

 The e-book is targeted towards students, tourists and businessmen and women who want to improve their Russian.